 "You want a list?"

-officer that never hesitated to tell me when he disagreed with something I
+miss the first officer who never hesitated to tell me when he disagreed with

 "Those are all good